- US leaders pass budget deal to avert fiscal cliff

 - Irish manufacturing slows at end of 2012

-European equities were sitting even higher by the midday mark after the US passed legislation to avert the so-called fiscal cliff.
+European equities soared at the start of the first day of business for the New Year after the US passed legislation to avert the so-called fiscal cliff.

 Elections sway Europe recovery